Angle-Optimized Partial Disentanglement for Multimodal Emotion Recognition in Conversation: Experiments

 \textbf{Dataset:} We conduct our experiments on two widely-used MERC benchmarks, i.e., IEMOCAP \cite{busso2008iemocap} and MELD \cite{poria-etal-2019-meld}.
 IEMOCAP \cite{busso2008iemocap} has dyadic conversation videos with ten speakers, consisting of $7,433$ utterances across $151$ dialogues in $5$ sessions, labeled with $6$ emotions: Happy, Sad, Angry, Excited, Frustrated, and Neutral.
 The training set uses the first four sessions, the last session for testing, and $10\%$ random training dialogues as validation.
 MELD \cite{poria-etal-2019-meld} includes over $1,400$ dialogues and $13,000$ utterances from `Friends' TV series.
 Each utterance is categorized into seven emotions: Neutral, Surprise, Fear, Sadness, Joy, Disgust, and Anger.
 We adopt the predefined dataset splits for training, validation, and testing.
 The emotion distributions of both datasets are summarized in Table \ref{count}.

 \textbf{Baselines: } To evaluate the effectiveness of AO-FL, we compare it with representative state-of-the-art methods.
 Specifically, we consider widely-used non-disentangled methods, including DialogueRNN\cite{majumder2019dialoguernn}, graph-based methods (i.e., DialogueGCN \cite{ghosal-etal-2019-dialoguegcn}, MMGCN \cite{wei2019mmgcn}, MMDFN \cite{hu2022mm} and MGLRA\cite{meng2024masked}) and Transformer-based methods (i.e., CTNet\cite{lian2021ctnet}, SCMM\cite{yang2023self}, MultiEMO\cite{shi2023multiemo} and SACCMA\cite{guo2024speaker}).
 These non-disentangled methods aggregate features from all modalities based on semantic similarity.
-For disentanglement methods, we compare it with Joyful \cite{li-etal-2023-joyful}, which aggregates only shared features from all modalities while discarding modality-specific ones, and D$^2$GNN \cite{dai2024multimodal}, which separates emotion-relevant from emotion-irrelevant patterns within unimodal features.
+For disentanglement methods, we compare it with Joyful \cite{li-etal-2023-joyful}, which aggregates only shared features from all modalities while discarding modality-specific ones, and D$^2$GNN \cite{dai2024multimodal}, which separates emotion-relevant from emotion-irrelevant patterns within unimodal features. \textbf{Evaluation Metrics: } We adopt two widely used evaluation metrics for performance evaluation, including Accuracy (Acc) \cite{yang2023self,guo2024speaker} and Weighted F1-score (w-F1) \cite{hu2022mm,li-etal-2023-joyful}, following the state-of-the-art methods \cite{meng2024masked,guo2024speaker}.